 Take advantage of the complimentary hot cocoa while enjoying the musical performances at Cascade Park.
 You can also participate in the annual Christmas tradition of watching a version live at the Centennial Building.

 The Christmas tree lighting is the perfect time for families to enjoy the holiday together.
 And don’t miss the Jingle Bell Run of Capital Health Plan, one of the Christmas events in Florida.
-Join the Christmas joy with Nighttime Holiday Parade and amazing local acts and performers.
+Join the Christmas joy with the Night the Holiday Parade and amazing local acts and performers.

 Candy Cane Lane has Christmas decorations and light displays that will bring you back to your childhood.
 Enjoy the carols as you walk through the Lane.
 Go through the streets of Tallahassee, look at the Christmas decorations, and take a tour of the.